sraghunandan/carbondata-1/docs/data-management-on-carbondata.md

 ## CREATE TABLE

   This command can be used to create a CarbonData table by specifying the list of fields along with the table properties.
-You can also specify the location where the table needs to be stored.
+The location where the table needs to be stored can also be specified.

   ```
   CREATE TABLE [IF NOT EXISTS] [db_name.]table_name[(col_name data_type , ...)]